Writing-with-Digital-Technologies-f15/DITA/README.md

 5. To use the <code>dita</code> command anywhere, set up your environment variable: <code>export PATH="${PATH}:/home/lingeringcode/dita-ot-2.1.1/bin"</code>

-6. Test the DITA-OT installation with the demo conversions.
+6. Test the DITA-OT installation with the either samples included in the OT, or the basic topic models in this repo: <code>DITA/examples</code>.

 ## Building DITA Transformations